cloud-native-sig/hpcdays26-pocket-sized-kubernetes/mkdocs/docs/lesson2.md

 and starting up the pod(s).

 ## Namespaces
-Namespaces provide a mechanism for isolating groups of resources within a cluster.
+As introduced in the previous session, namespaces provide a mechanism for isolating groups of resources within a cluster.
 They are commonly used to separate environments (e.g., dev, staging, production), teams, or applications.
 A namespace can be created using:
 ```bash